 Redeeming points is always challenging if you want to get the maximum value.
 It involves checking around and comparing deals at any given time and knowing where the highest value for your points can be found.

-Here are some of the ways we’ve found to get the highest value for redemptions with SPG.
+Here are some of the ways we’ve found to get the highest value for redemptions with Marriott.

-Tip #2: You can redeem your SPG Starpoints for hotel nights at a pretty good value of over $0.02 per point for most stays.
+Tip #1: You can redeem your Marriott points for hotel nights at a pretty good value of over $0.008 per point for most stays.
 The highest value is typically international stays and weekday nights.

-Tip #3: 5th Night Free – Redeem nights in multiples of 5 to stretch them further: for every 5-night booking you’ll get a discount of one night, so it will only cost the equivalent of 4 nights.
+Tip #3: Redeem nights in multiples of 5 to stretch them further: For every 5-night booking, you’ll get a discount of 1 night, so it will only cost the equivalent of 4 nights.

 Tip #4: Look into the option to use cash and points at a discount for both for redemptions.
-These will vary in value, but can go as high as $0.02 per point.
+These will vary in value.

-Partners in the Starwood Preferred Guest Program include their hotel portfolio, airlines, and other shopping partners.
+Partners in the Marriott Program include their hotel portfolio, airlines, and other shopping partners.